Him188/MyMap/README.md

 This plugin allows you to show static images, gif images, multi images on your server.
-Screenshots is in the end.
+Screenshots are in the end.

 ## Download
 - [TeamCity](http://mamoe.net:2333/viewType.html?buildTypeId=Mymap_Build)